 To date, no definitive legislation has been enacted with respect to a possible unwinding of the GSEs or a material reduction in their roles in the U.S. mortgage market.
-There have been several proposals offered by members of Congress, including the Corker-Warner bill introduced in June 2013, the Johnson-Crapo bill introduced in March 2014, the Partnership to Strengthen Homeownership Act introduced in July 2014, and a Senate draft bill introduced in May 2015 by Senator Richard Shelby that pushes for increased credit risk transfers to private investors.
-To date, the GSEs have engaged predominantly in "second-loss" risk sharing transactions, where the GSEs bear losses on their mortgage pools up to a capped amount first, before private investors bear any losses.
-Furthermore, these risk sharing transactions to date have generally been "back-end" transactions, where the GSEs be required to engage in significant and increasing levels of risk sharing transactions and in "front-end" risk sharing transactions.
-Many of these proposed bills could potentially increase private capital flows to the mortgage sector while reducing taxpayer risk.
-Though it appears unlikely that any of these bills will be passed in their current form, features may be incorporated into future proposals.
+There have been several proposals offered by members of Congress, including the Corker-Warner bill introduced in June 2013, the Johnson-Crapo bill introduced in March 2014, and the Partnership to Strengthen Homeownership Act, which was introduced in July 2014.
+Though it appears unlikely that one of these bills will be passed in its current form, features may be incorporated into future proposals.